 When the session is held in our studio of course we have all the materials you need available in our studio.
-Should the session be off-site then YogaYatra can bring mats, blocks and belts to support your session.
+Should the session be off-site then YogaYatra can bring a mat, block and belt to support your session.
 We do recommend though that you buy your own mat and necessary materials, to encourage your own practice outside these sessions and to start implementing Yoga in your daily life!
-(Note whilst the studio is open during corona, for hygiene reasons you have to bring your own mat & props to the studio - please follow our Studio Corona Protocol).

 Physical Restrictions and Boundaries

 - Alignment in the posture is important so that the opening and strengthening in your body occurs correctly.
 During the course of your Yoga session, the teacher will be touching your body to lengthen, deepen, encourage, relax, and hold poses.
 If you are uncomfortable with physical adjustments, please let the teacher know before the session, as all physical boundaries will be respected.

 - Also, please inform the teacher before the session, of any injuries or conditions you are experiencing that might affect your practice, including pregnancy.